Innes Senior

-Innes Senior (born 30 May 2000) is an international rugby league footballer who most recently played as a er for the Leigh Leopards in the Super League.
+Innes Senior (born 30 May 2000) is an international rugby league footballer who plays as a er for the Leigh Leopards in the Super League.

-He has previously played for Huddersfield Giants in the Super League, and has spent time on loan at Wakefield Trinity in the Super League and at Workington Town in League 1.
+He has previously played for Huddersfield Giants and Castleford Tigers in the Super League.
+He has spent time on loan at Wakefield Trinity in the Super League and at Workington Town in League 1.

 Background

 Senior was born in Huddersfield, West Yorkshire, England.

 Along with his twin brother Louis, Innes is a product of the Giants' academy system and both made their first team debuts over Easter 2018.

 Career

 Huddersfield Giants

 In 2018, he made his Super League début for the Huddersfield Giants against the Catalans Dragons.
 His twin brother Louis had made his début in the previous game against Leeds.

 Senior became the first player born in or after the year 2000 to score in the Super League when he scored a try for the Huddersfield club against Castleford in April 2018.

 On 28 May 2022, Senior played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

 Senior was limited to only six games with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.